nitrogenlab/pyompa/README.md

 # pyompa
 This is a python package for OMP analysis.
 It is currently under development and has not been formally published yet.
-If you are interested in using this package, please contact Professor Karen Casciotti (kcasciot [at] stanford [dot] edu).
+A preprint describing the package is available [here](https://www.essoar.org/doi/abs/10.1002/essoar.10507053.2).
+If you are interested in using this package, please contact Avanti Shrikumar (avanti [at] stanford [dot] edu) and Professor Karen Casciotti (kcasciot [at] stanford [dot] edu).

 Note that this implementation has key differences from the MATLAB OMP implementation by M. Tomczak; among them, this package models mass conservation with a hard constraint (i.e. it strives for a residual of 0 in the mass conservation equations), it has support for flexible redfield ratios when modeling remineralization, and it has support for soft penalties to encode prior knowledge about end-member distributions.